In the Mouth of Madness: Plot

 Back at the hotel, Linda insists events are unfolding as written in Cane's new book, which foretells the end of the world.
-She later confronts Cane at the church, where he exposes her to the unfinished manuscript, driving her insane.
-Cane reveals that while he once thought his stories were fiction, he now realizes that "they" have been guiding him all along.
+She later confronts Cane at the church, where he reveals that while he once thought his stories were fiction, he now realizes that "they" have been guiding him all along.
+He exposes her to the unfinished manuscript, driving her insane.
 Disoriented, Linda returns to the hotel, where she transforms into a monster, as does Mrs. Pickman, forcing John to flee into a mob of mutated townsfolk.
 He seeks refuge in a bar, where a resident kills himself, claiming Cane wrote it that way.
 Attempting to escape, John repeatedly finds himself teleported back to the town center until, after crashing his car in frustration, he awakens inside the church, confronted by Cane and Linda.

 Cane explains that the sheer number of readers who believe in his work has made his stories real, dissolving the boundary between fiction and reality and enabling the return of the "old ones".
 He tells John that Hobb's End and even John himself exist only because Cane wrote them, and that John must deliver the completed manuscript to Arcane.
 John rejects Cane's claims.
 Cane then tears himself apart, creating a portal through which the old ones emerge.
 John escapes through a tunnel, while Linda, who claims she already knows the ending, refuses to follow.
 Pursued by monstrous beings, John suddenly awakens on a country road.

 John destroys the manuscript and returns to Arcane, but Jackson denies any knowledge of Linda and reveals that John delivered the manuscript months earlier.
 The book has already been published and a film adaptation is underway.
-Soon after, a disheveled John kills a Cane fan with mutated eyes and is committed to an asylum.
+Soon after, a disheveled John uses an axe to kill a Cane fan with mutated eyes.

-After recounting his story to a doctor, John concludes that humanity will soon be reduced to a myth "they" will tell their children.
-That night, inhuman screams echo through the asylum as his cell door bursts open.
-John discovers the facility deserted and hears a radio broadcast describing a worldwide epidemic of mass violence, mutations, and the fall of entire cities.
+John finishes telling his story to the doctor in the asylum, concluding that humanity will soon be reduced to a myth "they" will tell their children.
+That night, inhuman screams echo through the asylum.
+After his cell door bursts open, John discovers the facility deserted and hears a radio broadcast describing a worldwide epidemic of mass violence, mutations, and the fall of entire cities.
 Wandering into a cinema, he watches the film adaptation of In the Mouth of Madness.
-As the movie replays his own actions—including his insistence that "this is reality"—John breaks down in hysterical laughter.
+As the movie replays the events of his story—including him insisting "this is reality"—John breaks down in hysterical laughter.